seapagan/linux-comfy-chair/README.md

 I will continue to ensure compatibility with WSL as I now use this for one of my main development environments.

+## Note 2: Currently only for `bash` shell!

+The script writes configuration settings to .bashrc, which will mean lack of functionality under `Zsh` and others.
+I am currently starting to look at migrating to Zsh myself, so this will likely be fixed in future releases.

+Under Zsh and others the Pyenv/Rbenv/NVM etc **will not work**.

 ## General Information

 The script works on a bare newly installed system and provides the following functionality :